Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

                                size_t key_buffer_size);
 ```

-If the driver has an [`"allocate_key"` entry point](#key-management-in-a-secure-element-with-storage), the core calls the `"allocate_key"` entry point with the same attributes on the same key buffer before calling the key creation function.
+If the driver has an [`"allocate_key"` entry point](#key-management-in-a-secure-element-with-storage), the core calls the `"allocate_key"` entry point with the same attributes on the same key buffer before calling the key creation entry point.

 TODO: derivation, copy